Lagaren (ship): History

 In late 2009 the foundation sold the ship to an American buyer.
 The new owner moved the ship to Portsmouth for refit and to Harlingen for re-rigging in 2010.
-The ship came to the attention of local media in the Canary Islands when police detained the vessel and arrested in crew in 2013 due to its involvement with an operation to ship cocaine from Cape Verde to the Canary Islands.
+The ship came to the attention of local media in the Canary Islands when police detained the vessel and arrested the crew in 2013 due to its involvement with an operation to ship cocaine from Cape Verde to the Canary Islands.
 The ship has remained in Santa Cruz de Tenerife ever since.